-- To prevent the infection from spreading to other parts of the body.
+- infection from spreading to other parts of the body

-- Abnormal bleeding from the vagina (bleeding that is not your period)
+- unusual bleeding from the vagina that is not your period

 Later symptoms may be:

-- You will be asked to wear a hospital gown and lie on a padded table for the exam
+- You will wear a hospital gown and lie on a padded table for the exam.

-- The doctor will examine you by pressing on your abdomen to find where the pain may be coming from.
+- Your health care provider will press on your abdomen.
+This is to find where the pain is coming from.

-- The doctor will use a metal or plastic speculum (SPEK-you-lum) to look inside your vagina.
-You will feel a little pressure, but it does not hurt unless you have sore places.
+- The provider will use a metal or plastic speculum (SPEK-you-lum) to look inside your vagina.
+You may feel some pressure with the exam.

 After the Exam

-- The doctor will decide if any further tests or treatments are needed.
+- Your health care provider will decide if any more tests or treatments are needed.

-- If you are given a prescription, take the medicine as prescribed until it is all gone, even though you may feel better.
+- If you are prescribed antibiotic medicine, take it until all of it is gone, even if you feel better.

-- You may have some light spotting after the exam.
+- You may have some light spotting (bleeding) after the exam.

-If you need a doctor for your child, call the Nationwide Children’s Hospital Referral and Information Line at (614) 722-KIDS.
-If you have any questions, be sure to ask your doctor or nurse.
+If your child needs a provider, call the Nationwide Children’s Hospital Referral and Information Line at (614) 722-6200.

 If you have any questions, ask your health care provider.